Ellison Harvie: Career

 Harvie registered with the Royal Victorian Institute of Architects in 1926 and was elected an associate in 1928.
-The same year that she registered, Stephenson & Meldrum appointed her architect in charge of the Jessie MacPherson Wing of the Queen Victoria Hospital in Lonsdale Street, Melbourne.
+The same year that she registered, Stephenson & Meldrum appointed her architect in charge of the Jessie McPherson Wing of the Queen Victoria Hospital in Lonsdale Street, Melbourne.
 She would go on to contribute to every hospital project the firm worked on in Melbourne and Sydney during the 1930s, leading the work on St Vincent's Hospital (1933), Mercy Hospital (1934–36) and Freemasons Hospital (1935).

 As Stephenson & Meldrum's international reputation grew, its restructuring into Stephenson & Turner in 1937 saw Harvie being made an associate of the firm.
 In this new role she became responsible for running the Melbourne headquarters while a new office in Sydney was being established.
 When war broke out in 1945 however, Harvie effectively ran both practices.
 She was made a partner of the firm- the first Australian woman to do so in a large practice.
 As well as qualifying as an accountant, she developed a new building contract that could adjust to the economic instability of the time.

 Throughout the remainder of her career, Harvie cultivated a high public profile as a successful female architect, being mostly involved in large commercial and civic projects, rather than in residential architecture (the traditional domain of female architects).
 She was a strong advocate for the professional development of women and for their participation in public life.
 Melbourne's Lyceum Clubrooms (1959) and St Hilda's College (1963), Melbourne University, two of her few private commissions, were built to specifically serve women and clearly demonstrate the strong influence of International Modernism in her work.

 Harvie sat on the committees of the Royal Victorian Institute of Architects from 1929 and was a member of the Royal Institute of British Architects.
 Frustrated with the lack of architectural appreciation in Australia, she served on the Royal Victorian Institute of Architects Board of Architectural Education from 1946 until 1956 and on the board of the University of Melbourne's Faculty of Architecture from 1945 until 1973.
 In 1942 she became the first woman to be elected to an Australian Architectural Institute council and, later, was a life fellow of the Royal Australian Institute of Architects.
 She continued to work on hospitals until her retirement from full-time practice in 1968.

 Harvie died at East Melbourne on 27 September 1984 and was buried in Boroondara cemetery, Kew.